Deep Partial Updating: Towards Communication Efficient Updating for On-device Inference: Notation and Setting

 \section{Notation and Setting}

-In this section, we define the notation used throughout this paper, and provide a formalized problem setting, \ie deep partial updating.
+In this section, we define the notations used throughout this paper, and provide a formalized problem setting.
 We consider a set of remote edge devices that implement on-device inference.
-They are connected to a host server that is able to perform network training and retraining.
-We consider the necessary amount of information that needs to be communicated to each edge device to update its inference network.
+They are connected to a host server that is able to perform DNN training and retraining.
+We consider the necessary amount of information that needs to be communicated to each edge device to update its inference model.